Email Marketing

 What’s important here is to change the privacy settings for your event — make your event public — so that you can share it and others are able to see it.
 Once you’ve changed the privacy settings for the event, click “Save” at the top.

-privacy settings for calendar event in Google Calendar
+privacy settings for a calendar event

 Choosing privacy settings for a calendar event in Google Calendar